fluxxcode/egui-file-dialog/examples/EXAMPLES.md

 ## Sandbox

-Sandbox app used during development of the file exporter.
+Sandbox app used during development of the file dialog.

 ```shell
 cargo run --example sandbox